 - Rocks deposited in deep water, such as in the ocean or deep lakes, are less oxidized, and these rocks tend to be black or gray.

 - If rocks are deposited in shallow water, they may be more greenish or brown.

 - Rocks deposited on land instead of underwater are more oxidized, especially if they were deposited in wet environments, and so tend to be reddish or tan.

 Igneous rocks can be both light-colored and dark-colored because of the minerals they are composed of.

-However, igneous rocks are hardly ever rusty-red because the iron minerals cannot oxidize under the conditions of high temperature and great depths.
+However, igneous rocks are hardly ever rusty-red because the iron minerals cannot oxidize under conditions of high temperatures and great depths.